StockNews.com Begins Coverage on Central Valley Community Bancorp (NASDAQ:CVCY)

-StockNews.com started coverage on shares of Central Valley Community Bancorp (NASDAQ:CVCY – Free Report) in a report released on Wednesday morning.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Research analysts at StockNews.com initiated coverage on shares of Central Valley Community Bancorp (NASDAQ:CVCY – Get Free Report) in a note issued to investors on Thursday.
+The firm set a “hold” rating on the financial services provider’s stock.

 Central Valley Community Bancorp (NASDAQ:CVCY – Get Free Report) last posted its quarterly earnings results on Thursday, January 18th.
-The financial services provider reported $0.50 EPS for the quarter, missing the consensus estimate of $0.52 by ($0.02).
-Central Valley Community Bancorp had a net margin of 23.39% and a return on equity of 13.47%.
-The business had revenue of $22.38 million during the quarter, compared to analysts’ expectations of $21.86 million.
-Sell-side analysts forecast that Central Valley Community Bancorp will post 1.85 EPS for the current fiscal year.
+The financial services provider reported $0.50 earnings per share for the quarter, missing the consensus estimate of $0.52 by ($0.02).
+The firm had revenue of $22.38 million for the quarter, compared to the consensus estimate of $21.86 million.
+Central Valley Community Bancorp had a return on equity of 13.47% and a net margin of 23.39%.
+Sell-side analysts anticipate that Central Valley Community Bancorp will post 1.85 earnings per share for the current year.

 Institutional Trading of Central Valley Community Bancorp

-Hedge funds have recently made changes to their positions in the stock.
-Allspring Global Investments Holdings LLC acquired a new position in Central Valley Community Bancorp in the third quarter worth $77,000.
-Bridgewealth Advisory Group LLC acquired a new position in Central Valley Community Bancorp in the third quarter worth $173,000.
-Orion Portfolio Solutions LLC boosted its holdings in Central Valley Community Bancorp by 6.7% in the third quarter.
-Orion Portfolio Solutions LLC now owns 25,414 shares of the financial services provider’s stock worth $359,000 after purchasing an additional 1,593 shares during the period.
-Private Management Group Inc. boosted its holdings in Central Valley Community Bancorp by 1.2% in the third quarter.
-Private Management Group Inc. now owns 522,623 shares of the financial services provider’s stock worth $7,374,000 after purchasing an additional 6,400 shares during the period.
-Finally, Captrust Financial Advisors lifted its stake in Central Valley Community Bancorp by 72.3% in the second quarter.
-Captrust Financial Advisors now owns 3,313 shares of the financial services provider’s stock valued at $48,000 after buying an additional 1,390 shares during the last quarter.
-Institutional investors and hedge funds own 50.22% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+BNP Paribas Arbitrage SA lifted its holdings in Central Valley Community Bancorp by 582.9% during the 2nd quarter.
+BNP Paribas Arbitrage SA now owns 1,762 shares of the financial services provider’s stock worth $26,000 after purchasing an additional 1,504 shares in the last quarter.
+UBS Group AG lifted its holdings in Central Valley Community Bancorp by 85.1% during the 4th quarter.
+UBS Group AG now owns 1,488 shares of the financial services provider’s stock worth $32,000 after purchasing an additional 684 shares in the last quarter.
+BNP Paribas Arbitrage SNC lifted its holdings in Central Valley Community Bancorp by 4,477.6% during the 2nd quarter.
+BNP Paribas Arbitrage SNC now owns 2,655 shares of the financial services provider’s stock worth $41,000 after purchasing an additional 2,597 shares in the last quarter.
+Captrust Financial Advisors lifted its holdings in Central Valley Community Bancorp by 72.3% during the 2nd quarter.
+Captrust Financial Advisors now owns 3,313 shares of the financial services provider’s stock worth $48,000 after purchasing an additional 1,390 shares in the last quarter.
+Finally, Simplex Trading LLC purchased a new stake in Central Valley Community Bancorp during the 4th quarter worth about $49,000.
+Hedge funds and other institutional investors own 50.22% of the company’s stock.

 Central Valley Community Bancorp operates as the bank holding company for the Central Valley Community Bank that provides various commercial banking services to small and middle-market businesses and individuals in the central valley area of California.
 The company accepts demand, savings, and time deposits; certificates of deposit; and non-interest-bearing demand deposits, as well as provides NOW and money market accounts.